How does Google’s process work?

 What happens if an individual disagrees with your decision?

-Are you letting webmasters know when content is delisted?
+Are you letting website owners know when content is delisted?

-Do webmasters have any way of challenging your decisions?
+Do website owners have any way of challenging your decisions?

 Does this ruling also apply to other Google search services like Image Search?